JEBailey/posl-dsl-framework/README.md

 #POSL
 Posl is an expression based scripting framework which is tied to java method invocation.
 It provides a minimalistic structure from which to define a grammar for a Domain Specific Language.

+##Definitions
+##Domanin Specific Language
+When we say Domain Specific Language we are using the definition of a set of commands that are restricted or distinct from the language runtime that it is written in.
+In the case of a Jave DSL this is a scripting language that does not implement the java language.

 ##First Steps
 ### Using an existing implementation